Fede2782/deCorizer/README.md

 - ❓️ Advanced Gallery Features (I'm looking for how to enable Image Clipper)
 - ❓️ Style feature in Photo Editor
 - ❓️ Full Samsung Game Suite (launcher, discord, tools, recording, etc)
+- ❓️ Suspicious Wifi Scan

+Feel free to contribute if you have some ideas or ways to enable or add these features.